Alexander McQueen: Gucci partnership

 McQueen also became known for using skulls in his designs.
 A scarf bearing the skull motif, which first appeared in the Irere Spring/Summer collection of 2003, became a celebrity must-have and was copied around the world.

-Although McQueen had incorporated menswear into many of his previous catwalk shows, for example Spring/Summer 98, it was only in 2004 that a separate menswear collection was introduced with his first menswear runway show in Milan's menswear event.
+Although McQueen had incorporated menswear into many of his previous catwalk shows, for example Spring/Summer '98, it was only in 2004 that a separate menswear collection was introduced with his first menswear runway show in Milan's menswear event.
 He was named GQ magazine's Designer of the Year in 2004.

-In 2007, McQueen dedicated his Spring 2008 collection, La Dame Bleue, to Isabella Blow, who had committed suicide earlier that year.
-The show included works by his long-time collaborator Philip Treacy, another of Blow's protégé.
+In 2007, McQueen dedicated his Spring 2008 collection, La Dame Bleue, to Isabella Blow, who had died by suicide earlier that year.
+The show included works by his long-time collaborator Philip Treacy, another protégé of Blow.
 The collection had a bird theme and featured brightly coloured clothes with feathers.

 McQueen produced a well-received collection, The Girl Who Lived in the Tree, for Autumn/Winter 2008.
-It was based on a story McQueen created about a feral girl who lived in a tree but transformed into a princess and marry a prince to become a queen.
-He took inspiration from the Queens of England and the British Raj and Empire to create a romantic and regal collection.
+It was based on a story McQueen created about a feral girl who lived in a tree but transformed into a princess and married a prince to become a queen.
+He took inspiration from the queens of England and the British Raj and Empire to create a romantic and regal collection.
 The first half of the show focused on dark decorative dresses over petticoats, which became lighter and more lavish in the second half.

-The Spring/Summer 2009 collection, Natural Dis-tinction Un-natural Selection, was inspired by Charles Darwin who was the creator of the theory of natural selection, and the impact of industrial revolution on nature.
+The Spring/Summer 2009 collection, Natural Dis-tinction Un-natural Selection, was inspired by Charles Darwin who was the 'creator' of the theory of natural selection, and the influence of the industrial revolution on nature.
 It was presented on a runway filled with taxidermied animals.
 The show presented structured clothes that featured prints with images of natural materials, as well as crystal-encrusted bodysuits and bell jar-shaped dresses.